What is open adoption?

 Can we come and meet the staff we will be working with?

-Often we are able to meet our families when they are coming to pick up their child if the adoption is in California or Florida.
+Often we are able to meet our families when they are coming to pick up their child if the adoption is in Florida.
 This is an exciting time for everyone!

 If you are unable to come to visit, you can still speak to us by phone.
 After you receive notice that you have been accepted into the program, you are then given the choice to schedule a phone conference with an adoption coordinator to answer your questions about our program.
 There is no cost for this.
 We want to make sure all your questions are answered.